Discover hidden gems and must-see attractions along your journey

 Location: Audley End House is located near Saffron Walden in Essex, England, offering a picturesque escape just a short drive from London.
 Best For: History Enthusiasts, Nature Lovers, Families with Children, Dog-Friendly Outings, Foodies Why it's a great detour: Step back in time at Audley End House, one of England's finest Jacobean mansions, where historic grandeur meets beautifully maintained gardens.
 This stately home offers visitors a unique glimpse into aristocratic life with its stunning architecture and rich history, complemented by expansive grounds perfect for leisurely strolls or picnics.
 Key activities: Explore the opulent interiors filled with period furnishings and art, wander through the formal gardens and woodland walks, enjoy seasonal events and exhibitions, and savor local treats at the on-site café.
 Children can engage with interactive family trails and outdoor play areas.
 Kid-friendly focus: The estate is welcoming to families, offering engaging activities for children such as treasure hunts and nature trails that make history fun and accessible.
 Dog-friendly notes: Dogs are welcome on the extensive grounds and woodland paths, making it an ideal stop for travelers with pets, though they are not permitted inside the house itself.

-Best For: History Enthusiasts, Families with Children, Nature Lovers, Dog-Friendly (on leads in surrounding areas), Foodies
+Best For: History Enthusiasts, Nature Lovers, Families with Children, Dog-Friendly, Urban Explorers, Foodies

 Location: Ely Cathedral and the Ouse Washes are located in Ely, Cambridgeshire, England, a charming city known for its striking medieval architecture and expansive natural wetlands.
 Best For: Nature Lovers, History Enthusiasts, Families with Children, Dog-Friendly, Birdwatching, Photography Why it's a great detour: This detour offers a unique blend of historic grandeur and peaceful riverside serenity.
 Visitors can marvel at the magnificent Gothic architecture of Ely Cathedral, often called the "Ship of the Fens," before exploring the tranquil Ouse Washes, a vast wetland area rich in wildlife and perfect for gentle walks.
 The combination of cultural heritage and natural beauty makes it a refreshing break from urban routes.
 Key activities: Explore the intricate interiors and towers of Ely Cathedral, enjoy guided tours that reveal centuries of history, stroll or cycle along the Ouse Washes to spot rare birds and wildlife, visit the nearby Ely Museum, and savor local cuisine in quaint cafés and pubs.
 Kid-friendly focus: The cathedral’s impressive architecture and occasional family-friendly events engage children, while the open spaces and wildlife at the Ouse Washes provide ample room for exploration and outdoor play, making it suitable for families with young children.
 Dog-friendly notes: The Ouse Washes offer dog-friendly walking trails where pets can enjoy the natural surroundings on a lead.
 Some areas of the cathedral grounds may have restrictions, so checking in advance is recommended.
 Overall, it’s a welcoming destination for travelers with dogs.